You and your spouse were a team. And worked hard throughout your marriage to get to where you are financially.

 Community Property vs Separate Property is Not Always Easy to Identify.

+Now, let’s take a closer look at community property versus separate property.
+And what can happen when it becomes co-mingled.
 Because like all issues that need to be settled in a divorce, pinpointing community vs. separate property isn’t always so clear-cut.

 To better explain the challenges of untangling co-mingled assets and debts, meet Jeff and Emma.
 Two busy professionals whose lives are a never-ending stream of chaos: